gobica/web-crawler/README.md

 # Web Crawler
 Goal of this project is to build a standalone crawler that will crawl only .gov.si web sites.
-The crawler will roughly consist of the following components (Figure 1.1):
+The crawler will roughly consist of the following components:

 - HTTP downloader and renderer: To retrieve and render a web page.
 - Data extractor: Minimal functionalities to extract images and hyperlinks.